Curtis Hollis

-Curtis Melvin Hollis (born April 25, 1998) is an American professional basketball player who last played for the Santa Cruz Warriors of the NBA G League and Dragons Rhöndorf of the ProB.
+Curtis Melvin Hollis (born April 25, 1998) is an American professional basketball player for the Vancouver Bandits of the Canadian Elite Basketball League.
 He played one season for Hutchinson Community College.
 In 2018, he played for the Houston Ballers of the Junior Basketball Association (JBA).

 High school career

 Hollis attended Mansfield Summit High School for three seasons and was named All-District as a junior.
 In his senior season, he transferred to Advanced Prep International and won the state championship.
 At API, Hollis played alongside Terrance Ferguson and Billy Preston, but was still invited to the Pangos All-American Camp in 2016.
-Hollis played on a team with Trae Young at the U16 level in his first year on Nike’s EYBL circuit.
+Hollis played on a team with Trae Young at the U16 level in his first year on Nike's EYBL circuit.
 He also played with future #1 pick Deandre Ayton around that time as well.
 Hollis scored 27 points in the semifinal of the 2016 Neosho Holiday Classic.
 He competed in AAU play for NIKE Proskills, Houston Hoops, and YGC36.

 In his senior year, Hollis made the school football team and played seven games at wide receiver.
 He had 12 receptions for 222 yards and was listed as a three-star prospect by 247sports.com.
 Hollis was also named MVP at the Dallas Cowboys U Camp, and was spoken of highly by Jason Garrett, the Cowboys' head coach.
 He drew football scholarship offers from Kansas and Oklahoma State.
 Ultimately, Hollis committed to North Texas, but never played for them in order to focus on basketball.